ShallMate/Improved-Exp-ElGamal/README.md

 ## If you don't want to spend time configuring the environment, get the code running.
 We also give an experimental result in our environment (main frequency: 2.8GHZ):

 ![Image text](https://github.com/ShallMate/Improved-Exp-ElGamal/blob/main/res.png)

+The above experimental results are the average of 1000 runs.
+Since the test data are random numbers, the experimental results may fluctuate slightly, but it still does not affect the improved Exp-ElGamal.
+It is the most efficient AHE scheme we know.